 Course Course Description Credit Hrs.
 Contact Hrs. universe.
-Prerequisite: MATH 0990/099 or MATH 095.
+Co-requisite: any 1000-level or above Math class.
 PH S 1800 FORENSIC CHEMISTRY (3) 3 4 Application of physical science to analyzing evidence in criminal investigations.
 Topics covered in this interdisciplinary lecture/laboratory course include organic and inorganic analysis of samples, forensic toxicology, forensic blood analysis, fingerprints, firearms and impressions, drug analysis, arson investigations, DNA, and an introduction to microscopes and modern chemical instrumentation.
 Emphasis placed on understanding the science behind the techniques used in evaluating evidence.
 PH S 1850 GLOBAL CLIMATE CHANGE (3) 3 3 Principles from chemistry and urban ecology to examine global climate change and its impact on society.
 Current literature supporting and opposing climate change will be reviewed.
 The impact of human activity on climatic change and the benefits of sustainable practices will be explored.
 PH S 2110 PRACTICAL PHYSICS II FOR TEACHERS (3) 3 4 Continuation of Physical Science 1100/110.
 Kinematics, dynamics, heat and temperature, electricity and magnetism, and geometical and physical optics.
 Dual emphasis on content and on teaching methods for a standards -based science classroom.
 PREREQUISITE: Physical Science 1100/110 PH S 2113 PRACTICAL CHEMISTRY II / (3) 3 4 Continuation of Physical Science 1130/113.
 Chemical safety, nuclear science, color science, molecular structures, chemical separations, electrochemistry, solution preparation, environmental chemistry, stoichiometry, and nutrition.
 Dual emphasis on content and on teaching methods for a standards-based science classroom.
-Prerequisite: Physical Science 1130/113, Math 098 or successful completion of the PH S 2120 university math exam.
-AFRICAN AMERICANS IN SCIENCE AND SOCIETY (3) 3 3 11132120 Contributions made by African Americans in math, physics, chemistry, engineering, medicine, and sociology.
+Prerequisite: Physical Science 1130/113; Co-requisite: any 1000-level or above Math class.
+PH S 2120 AFRICAN AMERICANS IN SCIENCE AND SOCIETY (3) 3 3 Contributions made by African Americans in math, physics, chemistry, engineering, medicine, and sociology.
 Exploration of the relationship between the scientist and society.

-3 3 PH S 5980 SELECTED TOPICS IN PHYSICAL SCIENCE (1-9) 1 1 An exploration of both content specific and pedagogical topics for elementary and high school teachers in physical science.
-May be repeated under different topics for a maximum total of nine credit hours.
+PH S 5980 SELECTED TOPICS IN PHYSICA AL SCIENCE (1-9) 1 1 rific and pedagogical topics for elementary and high school e repeated under different topics for a maximum total of nine